Warning!

 Lerwick Observatory is situated on a ridge of high ground about 2.5 km to the SW of the port of Lerwick.
 The surrounding countryside is moorland comprising peat bog, heather and rocky outcrops.

-The observatory is operated by the Meteorological Office as a meteorological station carrying out routine synoptic observations and upper-air measurements.
+The observatory is operated by the Met Office as a meteorological station carrying out routine synoptic observations and upper-air measurements.
 Other work includes detection of thunderstorms, measurement of solar radiation, ozone and atmospheric pollution levels, and chemical sampling.
-BGS uses Lerwick as a seismological station, recording data from a local three-component seismometer set and, via radio link, from the Shetland seismic array.
+BGS uses Lerwick as a seismological station, recording data from a local three-component broadband seismometer set.

 Lerwick was established as a meteorological site in 1919 and geomagnetic measurements began in 1922.
-Responsibility for the magnetic observations passed from the Meteorological Office to BGS in 1968.
+Responsibility for the magnetic observations passed from the Met Office to BGS in 1968.

 Data